annleefores/cruddur/journal/week0.md

 **Create Cloud Trail**

-I created a Trail following the tutorial and afterwards deleted it, Also deleted the KMS ( so that I don't incur cost for customer managed KMS) and deleted S3 bucket
+I created a Trail using the tutorial and then deleted it.
+I also deleted the KMS (to avoid paying for customer managed KMS) and the S3 bucket.

 ![Trail](media/week0/cloudtrail-2.png)